-- 1. Access the evolution of automotive electronic and connected vehicle concepts - 2.
+- 1. Understand evolution of automotive electronic and connected vehicle concepts - 2.
 Apply the knowledge for selection of sensor and communication protocols for interfacing sensors - 3.
 Apply knowledge of Computer Vision and Deep learning in autonomous vehicle - 4.
 Apply fundamentals of Localization and Path planning in autonomous vehicle - 5.
-Evaluate the intelligent systems associated with Autonomous vehicle
+Explain the intelligent systems associated with Autonomous vehicle